 A WARNING: Brake force applied to the front wheel suddenly or too fully could lift the rear wheel off the ground.
 This could decrease your control and cause you to fall.
-For best results, apply both brakes at the same time wards on the back pedal.
-When you move the pedal downward, the brake should engage.
+For best results, apply both brakes at the same time.